Chicago Brand Designer

 Identity System Expert Nick Adam

-First Lady Visual Brand Identity and Website
+First Lady Cruiseline Visual Brand Identity and Website

 Span

-First Lady
+First Lady Cruiseline

-Research, Naming Strategy, Branding, Interactive, Print, Environmental Signage, Motion,
+Research, Naming Strategy, Branding, Interactive, Print, Environmental Signage, Motion

 Nick Adam

-Design Direction, Concept, Strategy, Design, Naming
+Concept, Design Direction, Strategy, Design, Naming Strategy

 Kevin Moreland

-Design, Motion
+Design, Animation

+Our First Lady logotype draws from the ornamental lettering traditions of Prairie-style architects—merging the flowing forms of Louis Sullivan, the geometric clarity of Frank Lloyd Wright, the bold symmetry of Marion Mahony Griffin, and the stylized detailing of George W. Maher.
 By grounding the identity in architectural heritage and typographic craft, First Lady now claims its rightful place—not just as a tourism provider, but as a cultural fixture.

 Nick Adam, Design Director